The Economics of European Integration

 - A short history and the present state of European Integration

 - The essential economics of preferential liberalisation

 - Market size and scale effects

 - Growth effects and factor market integration

 - The choice of an exchange rate regime (and history) includes impossible trinity

 - Location effects, economic geography and regional policy

 - The European Monetary System and the European monetary union

 Teaching and learning methods:

-Lecture with integrated tutorial, self-studies
+Lecture and tutorial, self-studies